sarikasurampudi/oml/oml/get-started-livelabs/get-started-livelabs.md

 > **Note:** You may see differences in account details (eg: Compartment Name is different in different places) as you work through the labs.
 This is because the workshop was developed using different accounts over time.

-## Provision an Oracle Autonomous Database
+## Task 1: Provision an Oracle Autonomous Database

 To provision an Oracle Autonomous Database: